 Bring:

-• a clear list of properties owned (and loan info)
+- a clear list of properties owned, including loan info

-• rent support (lease, comps, or property manager rent opinion)
+- rent support, such as a lease, comps, or property manager rent opinion

-• reserves snapshot (not just “I can get the money”)
+- a reserves snapshot, not just “I can get the money”

-If you’re working with a property manager, ask for a rent range and turn-cost expectations before you finalize your offer numbers.
+If you are working with a property manager, ask for a rent range and turn-cost expectations before you finalize your offer numbers.

 Texas and local context: keep the “rules” lane separate

-Loan terms, disclosures, and lending practices are heavily regulated, and every lender structures portfolio products differently.
+Loan terms, disclosures, and lending practices are heavily regulated.
+Also, every lender structures portfolio products differently.

-We’re not a lender and this isn’t legal or financial advice—but as operators, we’ll say this plainly: match the loan to the operational reality of the rental.
+We are not a lender, and this is not legal, tax, or financial advice.
+Still, as operators, we will say this plainly: match the loan to the operational reality of the rental.
 In Amarillo and the surrounding Panhandle, that means budgeting for normal wear, occasional big-ticket repairs, and real vacancy time.

 Next step: decide if a portfolio loan fits your buy box

-If your goal is to scale rentals and conventional financing is slowing you down, portfolio loans for rental properties can be a workable bridge—especially when you’re buying for cash flow and long-term durability.
+If your goal is to scale rentals and conventional financing is slowing you down, portfolio lending can be a workable bridge.
+This is especially true when you are buying for cash flow and long-term durability.

-If you want, Blaze can help you pressure-test a rental deal from the operations side: realistic rent range, turn expectations, and what usually breaks first in the homes investors are buying in our market.
-That way, the financing supports the plan—rather than becoming the plan.
+If you want, Blaze can help you pressure-test a rental deal from the operations side.
+We can look at a realistic rent range, turn expectations, and what usually breaks first in the homes investors are buying in our market.
+That way, the financing supports the plan rather than becoming the plan.